 8. ATHLETES COMING FIRST and SECOND in the (Senior) County Championships are automatically selected to represent Northumberland at the INTER COUNTIES MEETING with Durham, Cumbria, Cleveland and North Yorkshire which normally takes place the following weekend.
 IMMEDIATELY AFTER THE INTER COUNTIES MEETING the Northumberland Team is selected to represent the county at the English Schools' AA Track & Field Championships.
 Northumberland is rated as a D-county and is allowed to take a maximum of 24 athletes to the championships.The ESAA publishes ENTRY STANDARDS (ES) for every event and athletes should gain those standards in order to qualify for selection.

 9. At the NATIONAL CHAMPIONSHIPS, at INTERMEDIATE LEVEL ONLY, the first two athletes are selected to represent England at the Schools' International, organised by the Schools' International Athletic Board (SIAB).

-10. In some years the ESAA may decide to enter an ENGLAND INTERMEDIATE TEAM in to the World Schools' Championships, organised by the International Schools' Sports Federation (ISF).
-This is dependent on two factors: firstly, that two school teams must also be entered and, secondly, that the ESAA can financially afford to send a team (which is not always the case when events are at some distance)
+10. In some years the ESAA may decide to enter an ENGLAND TEAM into the World Schools' Championships organised by the International Schools' Sports Federation (ISF).
+This is dependent on two factors: firstly, that school teams must also be entered and, secondly, that the ESAA can financially afford to send a team (which is not always the case when events are at some distance).

-11. THE ESAA TRACK and FIELD CUP is completely different to the above.
+11. THE ESAA TRACK & FIELD CUP is completely different to the above.
 It is a SCHOOL TEAM EVENT and has nothing to do with INDIVIDUAL SELECTION for anything.
 A PE teacher will enter this national competition which takes place over three rounds.
 The County Round in May, a Regional Final in June and a National Final in July.
 School athletes must take part in two events in order to contribute to the team score.